net-engine/.github/pull_request_template.md

 ## Checklist

+- Manual tests
   - [ ] Changes were tested locally by the author
   - [ ] Changes were tested on staging by the author
   - [ ] Changes were tested on staging by reviewers and reviewers mentioned themselves in the "Assignee" section above
   - [ ] Changes were not tested and the reason was explained in the "How to test" section above
+- Automated tests
+  - [ ] Tests were written where appropriate
+- Labels
+  - [ ] `staging` label was added after this PR was released to staging
+- Others
   - [ ] There are no typos, spelling, or grammatical errors in UI/UX text
-- [ ] `staging` label was added after this PR was released to staging
-- [ ] Tests were written where appropriate
+  - [ ] Client Success Team (for Scout) or client (for Agency) was notified before deployment if this PR involves risky changes; e.g.: running Rake tasks for modifying or deleting resources